vipranarayan14/vtranslit/README.md

 A transliterator between ITRANS and any Indic Script.

-NOTE: Currently supports only transliteration from ITRANS to Devanagari.
+Currently supports transliteration from ITRANS (Itrn) to:
+- Devanagari (Deva)
+- Kannada (Knda)
+- Tamil (Taml)
+- Telugu (Telu)

+It also supports transliteration from the above mentioned schemes to ITRANS.

+A beautiful [web app](https://vipranarayan14.github.io/vtranslit/) is also available.

 ## Installation